Publications

 Abstract

-We use a type theory for \(\omega\)-categories to produce higher-dimensional generalisations of the Eckmann-Hilton argument.
-The heart of our construction is a family of padding and repadding techniques, which give a notion of congruence between cells of different types.
-This gives explicit witnesses in all dimensions that, for cells with degenerate boundary, all composition operations are congruent and commutative.
-Our work has been implemented, allowing us to explicitly compute these witnesses, and we show these grow rapidly in complexity as the parameters are varied.
-Our results can also be exported as elements of identity types in Martin-Lof type theory, and hence are of relevance in homotopy type theory.
+We show that in a weak globular \(\omega\)-category, all composition operations are equivalent and commutative for cells with sufficiently degenerate boundary, which can be considered a higher-dimensional generalisation of the Eckmann-Hilton argument.
+Our results are formulated constructively in a type-theoretic presentation of \(\omega\)-categories.
+The heart of our construction is a family of padding and repadding techniques, which gives an equivalence relation between cells which are not necessarily parallel.
+Our work has been implemented, allowing us to explicitly compute suitable witnesses, which grow rapidly in complexity as the dimension increases.
+These witnesses can be exported as inhabitants of identity types in Homotopy Type Theory, and hence are of relevance in synthetic homotopy theory.

 • Invertible cells in \(\omega\)-categories